 The 2023 Epsom Handicap exacta looked very similar to the Epsom Handicap quinella:

 However, as you can see, first and second places play an integral part in the success of the bet.
 While a quinella bet would have allowed either horse to finish first or second, an exacta needs the placings to be correct in order to earn a pay-out.

 Epsom Handicap Trifecta

-In this specific race, Winx was sitting as the favourite in Epsom Handicap betting to win the race, decreasing the value paid on the Epsom Handicap trifecta.
+In this specific race, Rediener was sitting as an $9.50 chance Epsom Handicap betting to win the race, adding the value paid on the Epsom Handicap trifecta.
 In terms of an Epsom Handicap trifecta, a correct pick for these three horses could potentially earn bettors several thousands of dollars for every one dollar wagered.

 Epsom Handicap First Four

 A First Four bet is one of the toughest horse racing bets to pull off, but still extremely popular thanks to its lucrative pay-out odds.
 While not all that much Epsom Handicap betting is on First Four bets, punters after massive pay-outs love to try their hand at picking this bet type.
 There are several variations of a first four wager, including standout, multiple, box, etc., and in that respect it is similar to a trifecta.